fbennett/csl-validator/README.md

 Juris-M Validator
 =================

-The Juris-M Validator is a slightly modified version of the CSL Validator.
+The Juris-M Validator is based on the CSL Validator by Rintze Zelle.

 The CSL Validator is released under the MIT license.